dnguyenngoc/big-data/README.md

 ### Storage Layer

 The Storage Layer integrates Kafka and MinIO (Object Storage) for storing raw data originating from user events, backend logs, third-party raw data, and more.
-This layer serves as the primary repository for a variety of data types, including raw data, warehouse data, and data mart.
+This layer serves as the primary repository for a variety of data types, including raw data, warehouse data, and data mart, refer to [MinIO Operator Documentation](/documents/minio-operator.md).

 ### Computing Layer